luigiquara/compCV/src/zero_shot/README.md

 # Testing Zero-Shot Capabilities

 In the context of image classification tasks, we want to test the zero-shot capabilities of different pretrained models on a set of downstream tasks.
-At the moment, the architecture used is the ResNet50, pretrained on ImageNet, CIFAR10 and CIFAR100.
+At the moment, the architecture used is the ResNet50, pretrained on ImageNet, COCO, CIFAR10 and CIFAR100.
 Currently, these models are tested on StanfordCars, Oxford102Flowers and INaturalist2021.

+## Noted on the Models
+### ResNet50 - COCO
+We were not able to find online a ResNet50 architecture trained on COCO dataset.
+We decided to take the FasterRCNN model, pretrained on COCO, extract the ResNet backbone and use it for the successive experiments.<br/>
+The instructions we followed to extract the ResNet from the FasterRCNN model are available at: https://discuss.pytorch.org/t/feature-extracting-from-resnet-pretrained-on-coco/82010/3

 ## Notes on the Datasets
 ### StanfordCars